• Skip to primary navigation

 • Working with one ball of dough at a time, roll dough out on a floured surface into a 9-10 inch circle (the edges will be rough, this is fine).
 Lightly brush the circle with water, then top with a thin layer of pecan filling (about ¼ of your filling on each circle), pressing gently to adhere to the dough.

-• Slice each circle into four quarters, then slice each quarter into three even wedges (each circle makes 12 total).
+• Slice each circle into four quarters, then slice each quarter into three even wedges (each circle makes 12 wedges total).
 Starting at the outside edge, roll each wedge up into a crescent shape.
 Place onto prepared baking sheet with the points sides facing down.

 • In a small bowl, whisk your egg and milk to make an egg wash.
 Brush each crescent lightly with egg wash.
-Bake for 18-22 minutes, or until cookies are lightly browned across the tops.
+Bake for about 18-22 minutes, or until cookies are lightly browned across the tops.
 Transfer to a wire rack to cool completely.

 Equipment Recommendations